Chana-T/EMS_Volunteer_impact/README.md

 ## Executive Summary

 The NYC EMS Dispatch Data file was 2 GB in size, containing records of 8.5 million calls over 6 years, from Jan 1, 2013 to Dec 31, 2018.
+To reduce the volume of data and make it easier to handle, preprocessing was done in Notebook 1.
+Since many volunteer EMTs keep normal working hours, the major data reduction involved isolating only incidents that began between 7 PM and midnight, removing almost 80% of the original data.
+Additionally, rows missing either zipcodes or incident disposition codes (which indicate the final outcome of an incident, and are a focal point of this project) were deleted.
+All date-times were converted from `object` to `datetime` format--which was not preserved when the processed data was saved to a .csv, but the reformatting was such that when the .csv is read, with

 ### Workflow
 * [1.
 Data Processing and Reduction](./code/data_processing_and_reduction.ipynb)